microsoft/app-innovation-workshop/README.md

 **Where to find help**

-* Create Github issues and we'll respond as quickly as possible
+* Create GitHub issues and we'll respond as quickly as possible
 * Ping us on [Slack](https://mobilecloudworkshop.slack.com)

 &nbsp;